akanksha260991/Documentation-Jekyll/Espresso/Advanced Features/Set property for build.md

 # Set the property for build

-If you are trying to set some arguments for an Instrumentation test, you can make use of `setProp` parameter.
+If you are trying to set some arguments for Instrumentation test, you can make use of `setProp` parameter.
 If you pass `key1` and `value1` in the params, we set the key as *debug.test.key1 = value1*.
 > **Note:** For setprop, we limit the keys to **debug.test** namespace.

 <br>